PhamQuocThai1303/Stem-Project/README.md

   - SavedModel for production
   - H5 for development
   - TFLite for edge devices
-- Real-time inference on edge devices:
+- Real-time inference on edge devices
-  - 2-5 FPS on Raspberry Pi
-  - 15-30 FPS on Jetson Nano

 ### 💬 ChatBot Module